When Charlie Chaplin imitated Adolf Hitler | DW | 15.10.2020

 Parodying National Socialism with wit and depth, the movie's director and central character gives a devastatingly spot-on depiction of Hitler's mannerisms.
 Part of the effect, in Chaplin's first talkie, was a scathing parody of Hitler's rhetorical style and an over-the-top rendition of the German language itself, with exaggerated guttural sounds.

 In creating the film, Chaplin met with considerable resistance.
 It would be another year before the US would enter World War II, Hollywood still did business in Germany, and Jewish persons in the industry were concerned about reprisals.
-Under criticism from conservative US political circles, Chaplin considered cancelling the project until President Franklin D. Roosevelt intervened, asking him to go ahead under all circumstances.
+Under criticism from conservative US political circles, Chaplin considered canceling the project until President Franklin D. Roosevelt intervened, asking him to go ahead under any circumstance.

 After the premiere, the New York Times praised the satirical comedy as a "truly superb accomplishment by a truly great artist — and, from one point of view, perhaps the most significant film ever produced."